efeelize/eng/kaiyan/dinner/ordering.md

 > 4)It's actually called main sometimes too,it's the biggest part of the meal.
 So notice this word "entree" is spelled "E-N-T-R-E-E".
 But it's French, so we don't say "en-tree", we say "on-tray"

 > 5)So actually, first of all, let's talk about 'the main.'
 So 'the mains' just means 'the main meal.'

+> 6)So "for starters" is a phrase that we use that means to begin with, first off.
+So there's a list of things that Jim is going to tell her that she needs to change and the first thing is that she has way too much text in these slides.

 # 4.house wines [n.餐厅特色葡萄酒] & merlot /mεə'ləu/ [n.梅尔洛] & grab your wine
 > 1）Yeah, well, first of all the word "house" here is an adjective which is definitely not what we're used to.Yeah, refers to the restaurant.Right, so it's the restaurants.
 Emm, it's not their special wine.
 It's more like their basic wine.Right.
 If you don't want to think about what wine to order, then this wine is pretty good and it's not expensive.
 It's the house wine.